kevinwatson/yamaha-tw200-history-book/060-chapter-05.md

 ## Accessories

 Because the frame has remained unmodified for so many years, there are a number of first and third party accessories available that will fit nearly any TW model.
-These accessories vary from front and rear racks to rock guard plates.
+These accessories vary from front and rear racks to skid plates.

 Here's a list of accessories and some of the companies that manufacture each.